 - Lachen, Chopta Valley and Gurudongmar Lake

-Tourists usually stay at Lachen to get better reach at Chopta valley and Gurudongmar Lake.
-Lachen has a charismatic appeal owing to a small Gompa in it where the annual Yak race is held in summers.
+Tourists usually stay at Lachen to get a better reach at Chopta Valley and Gurudongmar Lake.
+Lachen has a charismatic appeal owing to a small Gompa in it where the annual Yak race is held in the summers.

 Meanwhile, Gurudongmar Lake is Sikkim’s largest lake and is also its most sacred lake.
 It will take you around 4 hours to reach Gurudongmar Lake from Lachen as the roads are rough and steep.
 What’s worth noticing is the topography and the changing landscape from Lachen to Gurudongmar.
 The lake is huge- about 290 acres large and is rather surrounded by snowy mountains.

-Gangtok is the most crowded of all places in Sikkim for first, being the capital city, for its connectivity to major tourist hubs of course, and secondly, for being a base for trekking, sightseeing tours, etc. Gangtok is much known and also visited for its delicious food, amazing nightlife, awesome hotels and some truly enticing shopping centres.
-One can go around doing so much of tourist activities in here- including the cable ropeway that runs from Deorali to Tashiling Secretariat.
+Gangtok is the most crowded of all places in Sikkim for first, being the capital city, for its connectivity to major tourist hubs of course, and secondly, for being a base for trekking, sightseeing tours, etc. Gangtok is much known and also visited for its delicious food, amazing nightlife, awesome hotels and some truly enticing shopping centers.
+One can go around doing so much of tourist activities here- including the cable ropeway that runs from Deorali to Tashiling Secretariat.
 One can walk down to Ridge Park to witness the elating flower show (when in season).
-Religious desnitaions include, Ganesh Tok and Hanuman Tok.
-Other popular attractions- sleep water works, lukshyama (royal crematorium), Namgyal Research Institute of Tibetology and Casino Majhong and Deltin Denzong Casino (one of the few places where gambling is legalised).
+Religious destinations include Ganesh Tok and Hanuman Tok.
+Other popular attractions- sleep waterworks, lukshyama (royal crematorium), Namgyal Research Institute of Tibetology and Casino Mahjong, and Deltin Denzong Casino (one of the few places where gambling is legalized).

 - Tsomgo Lake, Baba Mandir and Nathula Pass